Meet Jim. He's Going to Buy Tradelines.

 Before Jim could ask, his coworker continued on to say how this stranger (the credit card's primary account holder) will be "someone with a long and perfect credit history who has a well-aged credit card with a really high limit", and "by being added to their card account with a perfect credit history and high limit, it will show up on your credit report in a month or two, and then BAM!
 Your credit score goes up.
 That's when you'll not only have a much higher average limit, but the average account age and much lower credit utilization required for the bank to give you the green light on the loan."

-Special Note: Of course, Jim's coworker gave the shortest and most basic (yet quite concise) explanation of how it all works.
+Special Note: Of course, Jim's coworker gave the shortest and most basic (yet quite concise) explanation of how this all works.
 To dig deeper and understand the details so you can be well-informed, we recommend you to read The Ultimate Guide to Authorized User Tradelines.
 It's not as long as you may think, but it does cover everything - and we mean everything - that you'll want and need to know.
 Jim actually read the guide himself (and that's exactly why he decided to follow the great advice his coworker had given).

 See Jim Buy Tradelines